-Dr. Tara Drozdenko is the director for the Global Security Program working on the federal-level policy changes and commitment to diplomacy, so the United States is a leader in reducing the nuclear threat.
+Dr. Tara Drozdenko is the director for the Global Security Program.
+In her role, she leads the program on federal-level policy changes and a commitment to diplomacy to ensure the United States is a leader in reducing the nuclear threat.

 Dr. Drozdenko brings nearly two decades of experience in the national security field, managing complex government programs, supervising research teams, and communicating with the public about climate change and nuclear weapons.
 She has worked on issues related to weapons of mass destruction for both the U.S. Navy and U.S. State Department.
 While at the State Department, Drozdenko spent several years working on missile defense and arms control issues, including representing the U.S. at the Senior Group on Proliferation at the North Atlantic Treaty Organization.